 Selected recent draft papers, talks, media appearance and other news (for older news from 2015-16, scroll down to File attachements and see the Archive):

-- Symposium: Human nature and dehumanization, Conference "Norm und Natur", Deutsche Gesellschaft für Philosophie, Berlin, 24-27 Sep 17.
+- Symposium: Human nature and dehumanization, Conference "Norm und Natur", Kongress of the Deutsche Gesellschaft für Philosophie, Berlin, 24-27 Sep 17.

 - Talk: Time to stop talking about human nature?, as part of the Symposium "Human diversity in scientific practice", 2017 Meeting of the European Philosophy of Science Assocation, Exeter, 05-09 Sep 17.